Japanese Encephalitis Overview

 Most people infected do not show any symptoms.

-However, if symptoms do appear, they are usually of a serious and often permanent neurological nature, which start appearing 5 to 15 days after infection.
 Symptoms may start with a sudden onset of headaches, fever and neck stiffness, and may be paired with other severe neurological symptoms such as disorientation, behavioural changes, paralysis, seizures, convulsions, and comas, and may lead to death.

 Those who develop these severe symptoms have a 10% - 25% mortality rate, and half of the survivors suffer from permanent neurological damage.